 Our impressive Sunshine Coast beaches get a pretty good wrap.
 But they often overshadow our gorgeous hinterland sprinkled with dazzling waterfalls and sensational swimming holes.

 We reckon chasing waterfalls is exactly what you should do.
-And the best Sunshine Coast waterfalls you can swim under are only a car ride singalong away.
+And the best Sunshine Coast waterfalls are only a short drive and hike away.

 This little hinterland hideout is a favourite among Sunshine Coast locals, so be warned: you’re not going to have this waterfall to yourself.
 But if you weigh up the easy stroll from the car, the beautiful bush setting, the gentle waterfall, and the rock pools below complete with rope swings, it’s worth battling a little crowd to enjoy a dip at this Maleny swimming hole.